What are anal fistulas?

 - If the fistula is very large, wind or stool may escape.

-Do not be afraid to see a doctor if you have such symptoms, because a fistula usually does not disappear by itself.
+Do not be afraid to consult a doctor if you experience such symptoms, as a fistula does not usually disappear by itself.

 Anal fistulas: Diagnosis with us

-The diagnosis of an anal fistula always begins with a discussion of the patient’s medical history, the anamnesis.
-The doctor will ask you some questions, such as:
+The diagnosis of an anal fistula always begins with a medical history interview.
+The doctor will ask you a few questions, for example:

 - What are your symptoms? e.g. pain, secretion in the anal region